Ultraman Mebius & Ultraman Brothers

-Ultraman Mebius & the Ultra Brothers (ウルトラマンメビウス&ウルトラ兄弟, Urutoraman Mebiusu ando Urutora Kyōdai) is a superhero and kaiju film released in Japan on September 16, 2006, serving as a threatical tie-in to the Ultraman Mebius series.
-It is the 10th original film in the Ultraman franchise, and celebrates the 40th anniversary of the franchise.
+Ultraman Mebius & the Ultra Brothers (ウルトラマンメビウス&ウルトラ兄弟, Urutoraman Mebiusu ando Urutora Kyōdai) is a superhero and kaiju film released in Japan on September 16, 2006, serving as a tie-in to the Ultraman Mebius series.
+It is the tenth original film in the Ultraman franchise, and celebrates the fortieth anniversary of the franchise.
 The film peaked at 3rd in the Japanese box offices.

 Plot

 The film begins 20 years ago, on the moon, with four of the Ultra brothers, Ultraman, Ultraseven, Ultraman Jack, and Ultraman Ace locked in battle with the Ultimate Terrible-Monster, U-Killersaurus, created and controlled by Yapool.
 They manage to injure and weaken the beast and send it falling to the Earth, where it crashes and sinks in the sea of Kobe.
 As the Ultra Brothers approach the area, Yapool manifests before them in an astral form and vows that he and U-Killersaurus will recover and rise again.
 The Ultra brothers decide to seal Yapool and U-Killersaurus in the ocean, but this action depletes their energy and renders them unable to transform.
 Stranded on their human hosts and forms, the Ultra brothers take jobs to be in the area of Kobe should Yapool ever return.

 20 years later, Mirai Hibino and crew GUYS are sent to Kobe as part of an investigation.
 There, he meets and befriends Aya Jinguji, an oceanographer who is also part of GUYS, as well as her skittish little brother, Takato.
-Aya explains to Mirai that, three months ago, Takato and his pet dog Art were attacked by the monster Kelbim, which resulted in Art getting injured by the creature.
+Aya explains to Mirai that, three months ago, Takato and his pet dog Art were attacked by the monster Kelbim, which resulted in Art being injured by the creature.
 The incident traumatized Takato and made him resentful toward GUYS and the Ultramen.
-Mirai bonds with Takato and works to restore the boy's faith on the Ultramen.
+Mirai bonds with Takato and works to restore the boy's faith in the Ultramen.
 While on Kobe, he also encounters the human identities of the Ultra brothers, who give him advice.

 They witness an Ultra Sign sent by Zoffy warning them of a new threat known as the Alien Union, a quartet of aliens made of Alien Zarab, Alien Guts, Alien Nackle and Alien Temperor, who are working to release Yapool and U-Killersaurus from their prison.
 Alien Temperor is the first to attack, but is easily defeated and destroyed by Ultraman Mebius.
 However, his battle gives the other three aliens insight on how to take Mebius down.